 The environment variables specify how to connect to the server:

 WAYPOINT_SERVER_ADDRshould be the address to the Waypoint server that the runner can reach.
 The port should be for the gRPC API, and is typically 9701.

-WAYPOINT_SERVER_TLSshould be set to "true" if the server is listening on TLS.
-You may additionally set
+WAYPOINT_SERVER_TLSshould be set to a truthy value (e.g. "1") if the server is listening on TLS.

-WAYPOINT_SERVER_TLS_SKIP_VERIFYto a non-empty value if the TLS cert is invalid and can be safely ignored such as in a development environment.
+WAYPOINT_SERVER_TLS_SKIP_VERIFYshould be set to a truthy value (e.g. "1") if the TLS cert is invalid and can be safely ignored, such as in a development environment.

 If the runner process remains running and doesn't show any errors, the runner is now registered with the server and can now be used.